 Prep Time: 10 minutes

-Recipe courtesy Wolfgang Puck, Wolfgang Puck Cookbook, Random House Inc., 1986
+Recipe courtesy of Wolfgang Puck, Wolfgang Puck Cookbook, Random House Inc., 1986